Marketing automaton is the topic of conversation across the world of marketing. And it’s so much more than a buzzword or a passing trend.

 Tip 4: Deploy Your Double Opt-In Program

-Everyone has been thinking about it and planning for the inevitable requirement, so get started with a double opt-in process.
+Everyone has been thinking about it.
+Planning for the inevitable requirement that GDPR set the stage for.
+You can get ahead of game by implementing a double opt-in process.

 A double opt-in program ensures better data and more engaged recipients.
-It’s also simple to rollout; just create an automated “confirm your email” communication for new subscribers.
+And thanks to marketing automaton it’s also simple to rollout.
+Just create an automated “confirm your email” communication for new subscribers.

-This doesn’t mean you have to stop prospecting to net new contacts, just make sure you keep their lists and messaging separate from emails that have been opted in.
+This doesn’t mean you have to stop prospecting to net new contacts.
+Essentially, just make sure you keep their lists and messaging separate from emails that have been opted in.

 Tip 5: Send Emails “From the Sales Desk of…”